Karandev2007/hardware-bot/README.md

 # hardware-bot
-A Discord bot that provides system information like CPU, memory, disk usage, and more.
+A auto update Discord bot that provides system information like CPU, memory, disk usage, and more.